JuliaData/DataFramesMeta.jl/README.md

 Operates on both a `DataFrame` and a `GroupedDataFrame`.

-When given a `GroupedDataFrame`, performs a transformation by group and then "spreads" the result to a vector of the same length as vectors in the input data frame.
+When given a `GroupedDataFrame`, performs a transformation by group and then if necessary repeats the result to have as many rows as the input data frame.

 ```julia